john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

-# How do you create a custom prototypical inheritance?
+# How do you customize prototypical inheritance?
 Suppose you had an object with certain properties.
 Additionally, you have a method that is defined on its prototype (see previous question if you are not sure).
 Remember that we do this to keep object lighter in the event that tyhere are multiple instances of the Car object.
 Anyway, it would look something like this:
 ```JavaScript
   function Car(make) {                            // "Car "constructor object.